Applicant Tracking and GDPR Compliance: Ensuring Compliant Hiring for EU Candidates

 Frequently Asked Questions

-Does GDPR apply to a US company with no offices in the EU?
+Is GDPR applicable to a US-based company without physical presence in the EU?

-What is the difference between a DPA and Terms of Service?
+What is the difference between a DPA and The Terms of Service?

-Can we use GDPR candidate consent as the default lawful basis in our ATS?
+Is GDPR candidate consent suitable for being the default lawful basis for recruitment in our ATS?

-For most US companies, doing standard recruitment of EU candidates: probably not.
-DPO appointment is mandatory under Article 37 for public authorities; organizations whose core activities require large-scale, systematic monitoring of data subjects; organizations whose core activities involve large-scale processing of special categories of data.
+In most US-based companies where normal recruitment of EU citizens is taking place, no. Appointment of a Data Protection Officer is compulsory in situations mentioned under Article 37: public authorities; core activities include large-scale, systematic monitoring of data subjects; core activities include large-scale processing of special categories of data.

 Gauri Asopa